James I. Robertson Jr.: Virginia Tech

-Known as an excellent public speaker, Robertson made his career teaching thousands of college students in his Civil War and Reconstruction course at the Virginia Polytechnic Institute and State University, in Blacksburg, Virginia, as the Alumni Distinguished Professor in History from 1967 to 2011.
+Robertson made his career teaching college students in his Civil War and Reconstruction course at the Virginia Polytechnic Institute and State University, in Blacksburg, Virginia, as the Alumni Distinguished Professor in History from 1967 to 2011.

 Civil War achievements

 Robertson was the founding executive director of the Virginia Center for Civil War Studies research and education center.
 He was considered the preeminent scholar on Confederate Lieutenant General Thomas J. "Stonewall" Jackson.
 Robertson was the Chief Historical Consultant in the 2003 Warner Brothers film Gods and Generals, which prominently features Stonewall Jackson.
 Robertson was also a member of the Board of Trustees at the Museum of the Confederacy in Richmond, Virginia.

-Robertson authored 18 books including award-winners General A.P.
+Robertson authored 18 books including General A.P.
 Hill, Soldiers Blue and Gray, and Civil War!
 America Becomes One Nation.
 His biography Stonewall Jackson: The Man, The Soldier, The Legend, won eight national awards including the American Library Association's Best Book for Young Readers Award.
 Robertson also edited an additional 18 books on the Civil War.

 In 1961, President John F. Kennedy nominated Robertson to serve as the executive director of the U.S. Civil War Centennial Commission, a federal committee that was foundering under the pressures of regional differences and the emerging civil rights movement, unable to organize a dignified commemoration of the war era.
 Robertson worked effectively with 34 state and 100 local centennial committees to create a successful result.
 Fifty years later, he was named a charter member of the Virginia Sesquicentennial of the American Civil War Commission.

 In 1963 he worked with David Mearns, director of the Library of Congress, to assist in the planning of Kennedy's funeral by researching the funeral of Abraham Lincoln, after which Kennedy's was patterned.
 Robertson and Mearns referenced Frank Leslie's Weekly and Harper's Weekly for details of the 1865 funeral that were used to transform the East Room of the White House.

 In 2011, Robertson wrote and hosted, with William C. "Jack" Davis, the 3-hour documentary "Virginia in the Civil War: A Sesquicentennial Remembrance".

 In 2016, Robertson received The Lincoln Forum's Richard Nelson Current Award of Achievement.